 You can do it yourself, or trust others and order models like this from Amazon.

 An exercise ball is a great way to improve your back and core muscles.
 There are many video-tutorials found online, that specifically train and stretch your core and back, that always get an intense workout when surfing.

-If you car brokes down – you take it to a mechanic, if you are having mental troubles – you see a psychologist.
+If your car brokes down – you take it to a mechanic, if you are having mental troubles – you see a psychologist.
 If you are a mechanic, great – you can fix your car yourself, and a psychologist might see the roots and ways to solve a problem, but you can’t give your body a back and shoulder massage, can you?
-Regular visits to the massage therapist are the best you can do to your body.
+Regular visits to the massage therapist are the best you can do for your body.

 Over time, your body and muscles adapt to your lifestyle.
 Whether it’s sitting in the office from 9 to 5, or working on your feet the whole day.
 Surfing is a rather intense work-out that stiffens mainly the upper body, and massage therapy helps to “restore your body to default settings.”

 There are many types of massages, but a sports-massage is a more intense way for a person who is into sports.
 It may cost some extra cash, but the difference in the long term is worth it.
 If you don’t want to pay enormous amounts of money to a therapist, I’m sure you can somehow convince your partner to help you out!

 People have used both baths for centuries to relieve muscle tension.
 A warm bath has a ton of therapeutic benefits.
 Hot water baths allow muscle fibers to loosen and relax in turn relieving muscle tension and can be soothing to the nervous system as well!